 A ban on cluster bombs

 In 2008 governments negotiated an international treaty, formally known as the Convention on Cluster Munitions, that bans the use, production, stockpiling and transfer of cluster bombs.
 It also prohibits all countries that have joined the Convention to assist anyone in any activity banned under the Convention, such as the production of cluster bombs.
 So far, 113 countries have joined the Convention.

 Investing in cluster bomb production

 Cluster bombs continue to be produced in some countries that have not yet outlawed these weapons.
-Although countries that have signed the Convention must stop producing cluster bombs, some banks and other financial institutions in or from these countries continue to fund their production by investing in corporations that manufacture them elsewhere.
+Although countries that have joined the Convention must stop producing cluster bombs, some banks and other financial institutions in or from these countries continue to fund their production by investing in corporations that manufacture them elsewhere.
 This undermines the commitment these countries have made to ban these weapons and runs counter to their obligations under international law.

 To help monitor and curtail the flow of funds to corporations that still manufacture cluster bombs, the Cluster Munition Coalition set up the 'Stop Explosive Investments' campaign in October 2009, to coincide with the release of a state-of-the-art report on investment in cluster munitions by financial institutions by CMC members PAX (formerly IKV Pax Christi) and Fairfin (formerly Netwrk Vlaanderen).
 The goals of the campaign are to raise public awareness about the financial institutions investing in cluster bomb producers, to encourage financial institutions to articulate clear policies on ethical investment with respect to cluster munitions, and to urge governments to adopt legislation banning investment in cluster munitions.